 Don’t Neglect to Optimize Your Target Audience

 Don’t aimlessly spew your ads and expect positive results.
-Getting the right views is more important than getting more views, and optimizing your target audience settings allows you to specify exactly who you want Facebook to show your ads to.
+Getting views from the right people is more important than getting more views, and optimizing your target audience settings allows you to specify exactly who you want Facebook to show your ads to.
 Forgetting to optimize your target audience will mean that ads for most types of products will be shown to an irrelevant audience, leading to decreased engagement and therefore raising your cost-per-click.

 Don’t Be Click-Baity